aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/iot-ingest-and-control/README.md

 ### Custom Zilla Plus Security Groups

 By default the deployment creates the Zilla Plus Security Group with the necessary ports to be open.
-If you want, you can specify your own security group by setting `CREATE_ZILLA_PLUS_SECURITY_GROUP` environment variable to `false` and adding `zilla_plus_security_groups` to your `terraform.tfvars` file.
+If you want, you can specify your own security group by setting `securityGroups` context variable in your `cdktf.json`.

 List all security groups: